LuigiSigillo/NextRoom/Documents/Architecture/Architecture.md

 Using the [Bluetooth Low Energy (BLE).](https://doc.riot-os.org/group__ble.html#details)

 ### MQTT

-Our initial idea was to use LoRa to communicate between the boards present in each esction, and Azure IoT Hub, but after a load test we councluded that this was not suitable for our solution.
+Our initial idea was to use LoRa and TTN to communicate between the boards present in each section, and Azure IoT Hub, but after a load test we councluded that this was not suitable for our solution.
 So we changed our mind and decided to use MQTT for this purpose.
 Also, to face the BLE false positives problem we decided that the boards will publish data to two MQTT topics, one to communicate between each other, to reach a consensus on the final list of devices present in each section, and the other to communicate with Azure IoT Hub.

 ## Cloud infrastructure

 ### MQTT broker

 To use the MQTT protocol it is essential to use an MQTT broker.
 To perform our imulation this MQTT broker will be run on our laptop using [Mosquitto](www.mosquitto.org) but in the museum this task will be implemented by a dedicated board, or by another computer that has to always listen to MQTT messages to allow the system to work correctly.

 ### Azure IoT Hub